 The Latest MTD Developments

 For now, Making Tax Digital for self-assessment is on hold.
 Only VAT-registered businesses with simple accounting systems are required to use the Making Tax Digital system to file their VAT returns by the April 1 2019 deadline.
 Since most landlords are not VAT registered, this gives the sector a reprieve.
+The system is up and running though for those who meet exacting criteria and want to volunteer to submit digitally.

 Assuming there are no more delays to the rollout of MTD, the planned second phase will apply to landlords and should roll out in 2023.
 There are probably more than a few small landlords who think Making Tax Digital may not apply to them because they are not making a lot of money from their rentals, but this is not the case.
 The government have indicated that all landlords with an annual turnover £10,000 and above will be required to submit digital tax returns under the new rules.

 Keeping Tax Records for MTD

 Assuming you’re not rushing to register for Making Tax Digital voluntarily this April (and we don’t imagine there are many landlords that are!), you have plenty of time to get your finances and record keeping systems in order.

 To prepare for Making Tax Digital the first thing you should do is sort out your accounting system.
 MTD requires that landlords maintain their records in a digital format.
 If you are currently using old-style accounts ledgers, you need to embrace the modern digital age and find some Making Tax Digital compatible landlord software.
 While you won’t be expected to submit your receipts with your return, you will be expected to store them digitally, so it makes sense to find some software that will allow you to do this.

 MTD Compliant Accounts Systems